mattkirkland/design-methods/README.md

 - how to make this studio-like but not a studio course.
   - how can students test out these methodologies?
   - we don't need to grade their effectiveness, we just need to verify that the students tried out the method.
-- go thru LUMA book
+X - go thru LUMA book
 X - go thru universal methods book
 X - organize methods-to-cover.md into logical groups!
-- comb thru outline.md and put into matt_outline.md
+X - comb thru outline.md and put into matt_outline.md